 – Accurate description of grow facility, operations planning, and production process (including equipment, soil, and fertilizers to be used)

-Choosing Grow Site and Setting Up Operation
+Choosing Grow Site and Setting Up a Grow Operation

 Choosing to invest in a cannabis production facility over a retail storefront makes getting things off the ground a bit easier – prospective producers are able to utilize more remote, out-of-the-way locations with greater benefits to security, logistics, and future expansions.
 There are restrictions under current state laws that keep producers from opening grow facilities away from public schools, parks, transit centers, libraries, or arcades that cater to minors.